gseth/ControlAltAI-Nodes/README.md

 # ComfyUI ControlAltAI Nodes

 This repository contains custom nodes designed for the ComfyUI framework, focusing on quality-of-life improvements.
 These nodes aim to make tasks easier and more efficient.
-Currently, two Flux nodes are available that enhance functionality and streamline workflows within ComfyUI.
+Two Flux nodes are available to enhance functionality and streamline workflows within ComfyUI.

 ## Nodes